 Exchanging Cryptocurrency For Other Currencies

 If you were to cash out of a cryptocurrency for whichever fiat denomination you wish, it’s important to know the price of the crypto when it was both bought and at the moment of the transaction.
 The difference between when it was bought and exchanged is taxable, similar to income tax in the short term.

 Longer-term transactions are taxed according to the trader’s tax bracket.

 The above applies to trading one crypto for another as well.

-If you were to sell cryptocurrency that you’ve mined, you will be taxed similarly to business income.
-This is because you have literally performed work to earn these digital assets, and your profit is taxed accordingly.
+If you were to sell cryptocurrency you’ve mined, you would be taxed similarly to business income.
+This is because you have performed work to earn these digital assets, and your profit is taxed accordingly.

-The good news is that you can deduct any expenses that went into the crypto mining operation, such as electricity and hardware, similar to “regular” work done.
+The good news is that you can deduct any expenses that went into the crypto mining operation, such as electricity and hardware, similar to “regular” work.